 The meaning of drag and drop can hardly be simpler, it is exactly what it sounds.
 You can drag the items you need from one part of the user interface to another and simply drop it in the desired place.
 Just like moving icons around on a desktop.

 But that is not completely true today.
-Drag-and-drop became a synonym of user friendliness and easy to use interfaces.
-Numerous tools, including email editors are marketed as drag and drop, but that doesn’t always mean that you will get a sophisticated drag-and-drop capability.
+Drag-and-drop became a synonym of an easy to use interface.
+Numerous tools, including email editors, are marketed as drag and drop, but that doesn’t always mean that you will get a sophisticated drag-and-drop capability.

-In most email editors you will be limited to use prebuilt “blocks” such as image + text, image group, social share and similar.
+In most email editors, you are limited by prebuilt content blocks (image + text, image group, social share buttons, etc.).
 You don’t have the flexibility to create your own blocks from the very basic building elements like text, image, box, and columns purely by using the drag-and-drop functionality.

 What shows that you are using a real responsive email editor?

-The downside of this approach is that you cannot simply copy-paste a random HTML to an email editor like this.
-Either you need to build up your template with the editor or ask the software provider to prepare the actual email for you.
+The downside of having an email generator engine is that you cannot simply copy-paste a random HTML to an email editor like this.
+Either you need to build up your template with the editor, a custom email specific descriptive language, or add certain HTML tags or ask the software provider to make the email editable for you in their editor.

 Developers know what a hard and tedious task it is to code responsive emails.
 Here is a list of online email frameworks that make coding responsive emails easy.